Theragatha - The Verses of the Senior Monks

 898The principles of someone

-Who has many wishes and is not content,
+who has many wishes and is not content,

-Who socializes and is conceited,
+who socializes and is conceited,

-Are wicked and corrupted.
+are wicked and corrupting.

-899But someone who is mindful, of few wishes,
+899But someone who is mindful, few of wishes,

-Content and untroubled,
+content and untroubled,

-Delighting in seclusion, joyful,
+delighting in seclusion, joyful,

-Always resolute and energetic;
+always resolute and energetic;

-900Their principles are skilful,
+900their principles are skillful,

-Leading to awakening;
+leading to awakening;

-Came up to me in his mind-made body,
+came to me in a mind-made body,

-Using his psychic powers.
+using his psychic power.

 902He taught me more